 Running our row count and unique chick counts again, we determine that our data has a total of 118 observations from the 10 chicks fed diet 4.

 How to Subset Data in R – Multiple Conditions

-The subset command is extremely useful and can be used to filter information using multiple conditions.
+The subset command in base R (subset in R) is extremely useful and can be used to filter information using multiple conditions.
 For example, perhaps we would like to look at only observations taken with a late time value.
 This allows us to ignore the early “noise” in the data and focus our analysis on mature birds.
 Returning to the subset function, we enter:

 # subset in r data frame multiple conditions subset(ChickWeight, Diet==4 && Time == 21)